emdupre/emdupre/README.md

 ### Hi there 👋

-I'm a postdoctoral researcher in [the SIMEXP lab](https://simexp.github.io/lab-website/) and affiliated with CRIUGM and Université de Montréal.
+I'm a postdoctoral researcher in [the SIMEXP lab](https://simexp.github.io/lab-website/), affiliated with CRIUGM and Université de Montréal.
 My current research focuses on applying functional alignment techniques to overcome distribution shifts in high-dimensional, naturalistic datasets.

 I'm an open science enthusiast, particularly in developing tools and methods that make it easier to do open and reproducible work.